Pumpkinhead (film): Video game

 In 1995, Electronic Arts published a first-person shooter computer game for Microsoft Windows called Bloodwings: Pumpkinhead's Revenge.
 The game was poorly received.

 Model kits

 In 1991, GEOmetric Design, Inc. produced and marketed the first licensed Pumpkinhead model kit.
 It featured the demon on a display base depicting a portion of a burned out church.
 The model kit was sculpted by American artist Randy Bowen.
 The kit was discontinued when GEOmetric Design released its "Pumpkinhead: The Metamorphosis" kit in 1994.
 Sculpted by Japanese artist Takayuki Takeya (竹谷 隆之), the second kit was based on the Pumpkinhead sequel story written by Carducci and Gerani and published in the Dark Horse Comics series.
-The kit included a glossy, full-color booklet that concluded the cancelled comic.
+The kit included a glossy, full-color booklet that concluded the canceled comic.

 In 2005, Sideshow Collectibles released a Pumpkinhead maquette.

 Music

 The horror punk band The Misfits released a song entitled "Pumpkin Head", which was featured on their album Famous Monsters, released in 1999.

-The song "Vengeance the Demon/Close the Door/Out Crowd" by the horror folk punk band Harley Poe was featured on their 2013 album "Pagan Holiday".
-This song includes descriptions of the Pumpkinhead legend.